rfj82982/opensbli/INSTALL.md

 ### App modification and rebuild
 It is possible to modify and regenerate/rebuild a specific app.
-To do so two possibilities are available and are here described.
+To do so two possibilities are available and they are here described.
 In both cases it is assumed that the worrking enviroment is the generated working directory located
 ```
 (osbli_opt) $ cd apps/_opensbli-build-workspace**/app